-- Business Assurance Coordinator (BAC): whose role is to oversee that the project is in line with the mission of the company and to report at progress meetings.
-This role assures the project stays in the best interests of the company.
+- Business Assurance Coordinator (BAC): whose role is to oversee that the project is in line with the company's mission and to report at progress meetings.
+This role ensures the project stays in the best interests of the company.

 - Technical Assurance Coordinator (TAC): whose role is to oversee the technical aspects of the project and ensure it does not get into technical difficulties.

-However, the PRINCE method developed a reputation as being too unwieldy, too rigid and applicable only to large projects, leading to a revision in 1996.
+However, the PRINCE method developed a reputation of being too unwieldy, rigid, and applicable only to large projects, leading to a revision in 1996.

 Projects in Controlled Environments 2

-An upgrade to PRINCE was considered to be in order and the development was contracted out but assured by a virtual committee spread among 150 European organisations.
-The BAC, TAC and UAC were removed in the official version.
+An upgrade to PRINCE was considered necessary, and the development was contracted out but assured by a virtual committee spread among 150 European organisations.
+The BAC, TAC and UAC roles were removed in the official version.
 Most companies who adopt a PRINCE approach to project management adapt the method to their commercial environment and use those parts of PRINCE that work for them.
 This approach is acceptable, for the puritanical days of sticking rigidly to a method are seen now as undesirable and unnecessary.

-Originally developed for information systems and information technology projects to cut cost and time overruns; the second revision was made more generic and applicable to any project type.
+Initially developed for information systems and information technology projects to cut cost and time overruns, the second revision was made more generic and applicable to any project type.

-In 2002 and 2005 PRINCE2 was updated in consultation with the international user community.
+In 2002 and 2005, PRINCE2 underwent an update in consultation with the international user community.

 2009 PRINCE2 Major Revision

-A major revision has seen the method made simpler and more easily customisable, a frequent request from users.
-The updated version has seven basic principles (not in the earlier versions) that contribute to project success:
+A significant revision made the method more straightforward and more easily customisable, a frequent request from users.
+The updated version had seven fundamental principles (not in the earlier versions) that contribute to project success:

 - Continued Business Justification